 Most traditional watercolor techniques can be used with acrylics since both media are relatively quick-drying.
 Just as watercolors of the same name by different manufacturers produce different staining or granulating effects, acrylic colors will differ from traditional watercolors.
 Also, unlike watercolors, acrylics can’t be re-hydrated once dry.

 Are acrylics less permanent than oils?

-Although research on acrylics is less abundant, the medium seems to be as permanent as oils.
+Acrylic paint seems to be just as permanent as oil paint.
 Acrylics are chemically stable when cured, but, as with all paint media, they’re only as permanent as the surface they’re painted on.

 Acrylic Mediums, Pastels, Gels and Additives